kyma-project/control-plane/docs/cli/commands/kcp_runtimes.md

 ## Synopsis

-Display Kyma Runtimes and their primary attributes, such as identifiers, region, or states.
+Displays Kyma Runtimes and their primary attributes, such as identifiers, region, or states.
 The command supports filtering Runtimes based on various attributes.
 See the list of options for more details.

 ```bash